SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  ModuleRunner
+net.sourceforge.seqware.pipeline.plugins.ModuleRunner
-net.sourceforge.seqware.pipeline.plugins.ModuleRunnerDescription: A wrapper around Runner which will either list all Modules in the classpath (if no args are passed) or trigger a specific Module.
+Description: A wrapper around Runner which will either list all Modules in the classpath (if no args are passed) or trigger a specific Module.
 Great for running Modules standalone.

 ##  OozieXML2Dot
+net.sourceforge.seqware.pipeline.plugins.OozieXML2Dot
-net.sourceforge.seqware.pipeline.plugins.OozieXML2DotThis take an input file of oozie workflow xml, and translate the relation of all actions into dot format
+This take an input file of oozie workflow xml, and translate the relation of all actions into dot format

 | Command-line option | Description |
 |--------------------|--------------|